Bhanuvadlamudi/kaggle/README.md

 ```shell
 $ python app.py
 ```
 we can see  `app.py` flask application running on http://localhost:5000/.
+As default flask runs on port 5000

 - View at http://localhost:5000   (Full Data)